isomerpages/moe-evergreensec/_co-curricular-at-evg/CCA Sports/Badminton.md

 ![](/images/Co%20Curricular%20@%20EVG/Sports%20CCA/Badminton/_2%20evg%20badminton%20sec%204%20leaders_.jpg)

-Through rigorous training routines, we challenge students to surpass their limits and strive for personal growth.
+Through rigorous training, we challenge students to surpass their limits and strive for personal growth.
 Our diverse range of team and individual events, including friendly matches, school competitions, and external tournaments, provide invaluable exposure and match experience, fostering their competitive spirit and sportsmanship.
 Recognizing the significance of academic excellence alongside athletic achievement, we go beyond the court to instill a well-rounded mindset.

 ![](/images/Co%20Curricular%20@%20EVG/Sports%20CCA/Badminton/_4%20evg%20badminton%20b%20girls%202023_.jpg)